This article has been updated to match the new Azure admin portal – ENJOY!

 - Enable “Use new SAML Authentication Endpoint”

 6. Now scroll to the bottom and save.
 The imported XML settings will be applied only after saving the Directory Services page.
+The Identity Provider ID and the SAML information should now be populated from the federation XML you just uploaded.

 Directory Services Configuration